bhargav1907/Coursera_Capstone/Report.md

 # Introduction:
-Problem is to find out the severity of the accident and the probability of occurrence of accident based on the factors like weather, Road condition, Light condition, Address type(Intersection, Block, Alley).
+Problem is to find out the probability of occurrence of accident and the severity of the accident, based on the factors like weather, Road condition, Light condition, Address type(Intersection, Block, Alley).

+This model would help the drivers to maintain the safe speed while driving, depending upon the realtime conditions, keeping the probability and the severity at minimum.
 Depending upon the severity and the probability, the recommended speeds could be tuned to the conditions and then suggested to the drivers.
-This could be used to suggest the max speed that could be achieved with keeping the probability and the severity at minimum.

 # Data:
-The accident dataset which has been provided in the last week, is being used here.
+The accident [dataset](https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv) which has been provided in this course in week1, is being used here.

 The features being used in this model are: ’SEVERITYCODE','WEATHER','ROADCOND','LIGHTCOND','ADDRTYPE'

 Head of the training data: